 What if I want to assist in a class?

 Classroom assistants are volunteers.
 Applications are accepted online annually from mid-February through mid-March.
 Post ninth grade, college students, and adults may apply.
 Assistants may volunteer for more than one class or assist as a summer office volunteer.
 Background checks are completed on volunteers 19 years and older.
 See Classroom Assistant Application.

 Can I be an office volunteer during the school year?

-Volunteers are needed in our office during the school year to help with photocopying, data input, preparing mailings, special projects, and general office duties.
-Complete the volunteer application.
+Volunteers are needed in the Bright Lights office during the school year to assist with photocopying, data input, preparing mailings, special projects, and general office duties.
+If interested, please complete the Volunteer Application.

 How do I donate to Bright Lights?

 Bright Lights, Inc. is a non-profit with 501(c)(3) status.
 Our federal ID number is #47-0708499.
 Bright Lights is not currently supported by tax dollars or the United Way.